Western Maryland Scenic Railroad 1309: Western Maryland Scenic Railroad

-In early January 2017, the railroad said the reassembly process at the shop in Ridgeley, West Virginia would begin that month and announced that the inaugural trip of the restored engine would be on July 1, 2017; it began selling tickets for the excursion.
+In early January 2017, the railroad stated that the reassembly process at the Ridgeley shop would begin that month and announced that the inaugural trip of the restored locomotive would take place on July 1, 2017; it began selling tickets for the excursion.
 That schedule was not met due to funding issues.
 The railroad had spent $800,000 but needed a matching grant of $400,000 from the state of Maryland to continue work.